Kuviraj/http-server-c/README.md

 1. Ensure you have `gcc` installed locally
 1. Run `./your_server.sh` to run your program, which is implemented in `app/server.c`.
-1. Commit your changes and run `git push origin master` to submit your solution to CodeCrafters.
+1. Commit your changes and run `git push origin main` to submit your solution to CodeCrafters.
 Test output will be streamed to your terminal.